Hanging potted plant with green variegated leaves indoors, next to a window and floral wallpaper.

 My Style + Approach

-My therapeutic style is warm, down-to-earth and often direct.
+My therapeutic style is warm, down-to-earth and direct when helpful.

-I love incorporating humor into sessions and aim to approach clients with gentle curiosity and compassion, listening intently and with sensitivity to your emotional needs.
-I believe in the importance of a collaborative therapeutic dynamic in which you are the expert of your life story and I am here to support you in navigating what you want to come next from a mental wellness perspective.
-Together we will sit down and unravel the complexities of being human in order to get to the root causes.
+Therapy with me is a collaborative process in which you are the expert of your life story and I am here to support you in navigating what you want to come next from a mental wellness perspective.
+This process is unique to you based on your specific needs and goals for therapy.
+I check in frequently about our goals and progress and prioritize creating safety for you to share honestly so we can adjust as needed.
+Together we will sit down and unravel the complexities of being human in order to get to the root causes and find a balance, peace and self-worth.

-taking a closer look at underlying patterns of thoughts, emotions and behavior and how they impact your life
+• Explore patterns in your thoughts, emotions, and behaviors and how they impact your life and relationships.

-noticing and naming emotions, how they show up in your body, and the information they are giving you
+• Slow down to notice, name and deepen core emotions, how they show up in your body, and the messages they carry.

-identifying current coping strategies and how they are/are not serving you
+• Identify current coping strategies and gently assess how they are or aren’t serving you.

-exploring values and how they are guiding your life choices
+• Clarify your values and how they guide your choices.

 All stories are welcome here.